Home Firm Overview Practice Areas Deportation Help Links Consultation Contact Us

 Deportation/Removal

-The Department of Homeland Security often transfers aliens in removal proceedings out of State and houses them in detention centers such as the Eloy Detention Center located in Eloy, Arizona.
-A detention center will usually have onsite immigration judges who hear removal cases.
+The Department of Homeland Security often transfers aliens in removal proceedings out of State and houses them in detention centers located throughout the country.

-For aliens placed into removal proceedings because of a criminal conviction, our immigration attorneys are highly experienced in determining the effect that a conviction or convictions will have on an alien’s immigration status.
-In addition, our attorneys will explore with a qualified criminal attorney the possibility of vacating, expunging or reducing a criminal conviction when it is beneficial to the alien’s removal case to do so.
+For individuals placed in removal proceedings because of a criminal conviction or convictions, our immigration attorneys are highly experienced in determining the effect that a conviction or convictions will have on an alien’s immigration status.
+In addition, if necessary, our attorneys will explore with a qualified criminal attorney the possibility of vacating, expunging or reducing a criminal conviction or convictions when it would be beneficial to the alien to do so.

-Immigration court proceedings generally consist of a bond hearing and removal hearings.
-At a Bond hearing, the immigration judge will decide whether the alien should be released on bond while removal proceedings are pending.
+Immigration court proceedings generally consist of bond, master calendar and individual hearings.
+At a bond hearing, the immigration judge will decide whether the alien should be released on bond while removal proceedings are pending.
 At the Master Calendar hearing, an alien will admit or deny the allegations in the charging document called the Notice to Appear, concede or deny removability and inform the immigration judge of the immigration relief that the alien will be applying for to avoid being removed from the United States.

-At the Merits hearing, (also referred to as the Final, Regular or Individual hearing), the immigration judge will make determine if the alien gets to stay in the United States or will have to leave after hearing all the hearing presented by the attorney for the alien and the U.S. government’s attorney.
-At the hearing, the alien’s attorney will present documents, take testimony on direct examination from the alien, the alien’s family members and any expert witnesses.
+At the individual hearing, (also referred to as the Final, Regular or Merits hearing), the immigration judge will determine if the alien gets to stay in the United States or will have to leave after hearing all the evidence presented by the attorneys for the alien and the U.S. government.
+At the hearing, the alien’s attorney will present documents, take testimony on direct examination from the alien and the alien’s witnesses, including family, friends and any expert witnesses.
 The government attorney will also be given an opportunity to cross-exam any witnesses presented by the alien’s attorney.

-We provide represent clients at all hearings, including the bond, master and merit’s hearings in California, Arizona and any other State.
-Aliens placed in removal proceedings or their family members can contact the Law Offices of Raul Ray at (408) 279-5793 at anytime during the week or on weekends or email us at raulray@deportationattorney.com.
+We can represent clients at all stages of removal proceedings anywhere in the country.
+Aliens placed in removal proceedings or their family members can contact the Law Offices of Raul Ray at (408) 279-5793 at anytime during the week or on weekends or email us at raulray@deportationattorney.com

 Back to top...